Facebook can give you great response and profits.

 4. Retargeting is key.

-Do retargeting for anyone that’s been to the landing page.
+Use retargeting for anyone that’s been to the landing page.
 Retargeting will track prospects with ads on Facebook to bring them back to your landing page.
-Retargeting will dramatically boost response, almost doubling click-through rates.
-Don’t miss this key strategy.
-Have a separate campaign for your shopping cart.

 5. Create separate ad accounts for different campaign categories.

 For example, organize ads for sales of a specific product under their own campaign.
-The Facebook pixel uses data from previous campaigns to optimize performance in the future.
+The Facebook pixel uses data from previous campaigns to optimize future performance.

 70% of your success or failure depends on your headline.
 Longer headlines get more of a response than shorter headlines.

 An effective headline will show the benefits of a product or service.
 If you have statistics, include them in the headline.
 Headlines should catch the attention of a reader and pull them into taking action.

 Check out the detail-specific headline we created for this investment client (written below the image):

 7. Use a powerful call-to-action.